dylanfisher/forest-shopify/README.md

 ## TODO
 - Create Shopify liquid template for headless CMS approach (most views should just redirect to a custom domain name, e.g. the Heroku app).
 The user account login page might need to be styled in Shopify.
-- Add additional sync and webhooks for the following resources
-  - Product Collections
 - Better logic for determining price of product with no variants; show this in the index and edit views
 - Determine if discounts are reflected in the current API calls
 - Document frontend javascript examples of how to interact with the store via the `js-buy-sdk` library.